 The expression attached to the optional OFFSET clause that may follow a LIMIT clause must also evaluate to an integer, or a value that can be losslessly converted to an integer.
 If an expression has an OFFSET clause, then the first M rows are omitted from the result set returned by the SELECT statement and the next N rows are returned, where M and N are the values that the OFFSET and LIMIT clauses evaluate to, respectively.
 Or, if the SELECT would return less than M+N rows if it did not have a LIMIT clause, then the first M rows are skipped and the remaining rows (if any) are returned.
 If the OFFSET clause evaluates to a negative value, the results are the same as if it had evaluated to zero.

 Instead of a separate OFFSET clause, the LIMIT clause may specify two scalar expressions separated by a comma.
 In this case, the first expression is used as the OFFSET expression and the second as the LIMIT expression.
 This is counter-intuitive, as when using the OFFSET clause the second of the two expressions is the OFFSET and the first the LIMIT.
-This is intentional - it maximizes compatibility with other SQL database systems.
+This reversal of the offset and limit is intentional - it maximizes compatibility with other SQL database systems.
+However, to avoid confusion, programmers are strongly encouraged to use the form of the LIMIT clause that uses the "OFFSET" keyword and avoid using a LIMIT clause with a comma-separated offset.